Issue Brief VideoAdvocate Achievements State Legislation Map

 Watch our short video about high out-of-pocket-costs for specialty medications to learn about the Arthritis Foundation is working to increase access to care.

-Health insurers have historically charged fixed co-pays for different tiers of medications.
-As an example the co-pays might be set at $10/$20/$50 for the three tiers.
-Some health insurance policies are now moving vital medications (mostly biologics) into a fourth specialty tier.
-Specialty tiers require people with arthritis and other conditions to pay a percentage of their drug cost - often 25% to 50% - rather than a fixed dollar amount co-payment.
+- Pharmacy benefits have historically come with fixed co-pays for different tiers of medications.
+As an example, the co-payments might be set at $10/$20/$50 for the three tiers.
+Some health insurance policies are now moving vital medications (mostly biologics) into a fourth or higher specialty tier.
+Specialty tiers require people with arthritis and other conditions to pay a percentage (co-insurance) of their drug cost - often 25 percent to 50 percent -- rather than a fixed dollar amount

-High cost sharing, also known as co-insurance, is a barrier to medication access for patients with chronic, disabling, and life threatening conditions and may result in serious harm.
-Cost-sharing for prescription medications should not be so burdensome that it restricts or interferes with access to necessary medications, which can lead to negative health outcomes and additional costs to the healthcare system.
+- High cost-sharing is a barrier to medication access for people with chronic, disabling, and life-threatening conditions.
+Cost-sharing for prescription medications should not be so burdensome that it restricts or interferes with access to necessary medications, which can lead to negative health outcomes and additional costs to the health care system

-Since many people with arthritis also suffer with chronic diseases such as diabetes or heart disease, their monthly medication expenditures to lead productive lives can include several kinds of medications.
-Ensuring that people with arthritis have access to affordable quality treatments and medications is a guiding principle of the Arthritis Foundation.
+- Since many people with arthritis also suffer with chronic diseases such as diabetes or heart disease, their monthly expenditures can include several types of medications

-- Limits the total annual out of pocket expenditures for all prescription medications.
+- Limit the total annual out-of-pocket expenditures for all prescription medications

 Download and share this information with family, friends, and your legislators!